RENBRAN/documentation/content/applications/inventory_and_mrp/inventory/product_management/product_tracking/serial_numbers.rst

 :guilabel:`Product` to reveal a drop-down menu.
 From this menu, select the product to which this new number will be assigned.

-This form also provides the option to adjust the :guilabel:`Quantity`, to assign a unique :guilabel:`Internal Reference` number (for additional traceability), and to assign this specific lot/serial number configuration to a specific company in the :guilabel:`Company` field.
+This form also provides the option to adjust the :guilabel:`On Hand Quantity`, to assign a unique :guilabel:`Internal Reference` number (for additional traceability), and to assign this specific lot/serial number configuration to a specific company in the :guilabel:`Company` field.
 A detailed description of this specific lot/serial number can also be added in the